Domain-general learning: Psychometric Theories of Intelligence

 Psychometric analysis of measurements of human cognitive abilities (intelligence) may suggest that there is a single underlying mechanism that impacts how humans learn.
 In the early 20th century, Charles Spearman noticed that children's scores on different measures of cognitive abilities were positively correlated.
 Spearman believed that these correlations could be attributed to a general mental ability or process that is utilized across all cognitive tasks.
 Spearman labeled this general mental ability as the g factor, and believed g could represent an individual's overall cognitive functioning.
 The presence of this g factor across different cognitive measures is well-established and uncontroversial in statistical research.
 It may be that this g factor highlights domain-general learning (cognitive mechanisms involved in all cognition), and that this general learning accounts for the positive correlations across seemingly different cognitive tasks.
-It is important to note, however, there currently is no consensus to what causes the positive correlations.
+There currently is no consensus to what causes the positive correlations.

 An illustration of John B. Carroll's three stratum theory, an influential contemporary model of cognitive abilities.
 The broad abilities recognized by the model are fluid intelligence (Gf), crystallized intelligence (Gc), general memory and learning (Gy), broad visual perception (Gv), broad auditory perception (Gu), broad retrieval ability (Gr), broad cognitive speediness (Gs), and processing speed (Gt).
 Carroll regarded the broad abilities as different "flavors" of g.

 Spearman's work was expanded upon by Raymond B. Cattell, who broke g into two broad abilities: fluid intelligence (Gf) and crystallized intelligence (Gc).
 Cattell's student, John Horn, added additional broad abilities to Cattell's model of intelligence.
 In 1993, John B. Carroll added more specificity to Cattell and Horn's Gf-Gc model by adding a third layer of human intelligence factors.
 Carroll named these factors “narrow abilities”.
 Narrow abilities are described as abilities that do not correlate with skills outside their domain, following more along the lines of domain-specific learning theories.

 Despite breaking g into more specific areas, or domains of intelligence, Carroll maintained that a single general ability was essential to intelligence theories.
 This suggests that Carroll, to some extent, believed cognitive abilities were domain-general.